devops-labs-org/infrastructure/README.md

 ## What this repository is for

-This repository is used to store **infrastructure-related files only**.
-It contains configurations, scripts, and documents that define how systems are created, connected, and managed.
+Infrastructure code defines the cloud foundation of the organization.
+It includes provisioning scripts, automation workflows, and configuration files that shape the platform running applications.

+### How environments are separated

+Infrastructure is deployed in multiple stages such as development, staging, and production.
+Each environment uses different configuration values and is updated in order to catch issues early.

 ---

 ## What type of changes are allowed

 - Infrastructure configuration files
+- Networking, access rules, and scaling configurations
-- Environment setup documentation
+- Environment setup and platform documentation
-- CI/CD infrastructure definitions
+- CI/CD infrastructure components
-- Access, networking, or resource-related configs

-All changes must be made through a Pull Request and should explain **what changed and why**.
+All changes must go through a Pull Request and clearly state **what changed and why**.

 ---

 ## What changes are NOT allowed

-- Application source code
-- Business logic or feature changes
-- Frontend or backend service code
+- Application source code, business logic, frontend or backend services
-- Secrets, passwords, API keys, or tokens
+- Secrets, passwords, tokens, API keys, certificates
-- Temporary experiments or personal files
+- Experimental changes that are not related to infrastructure

-If something is not related to infrastructure, it does not belong in this repository.---
+If a change does not affect infrastructure, it does not belong here.

+### How secrets are handled

+Secrets are never stored inside this repository.
+They are managed using secure secret storage systems and injected at deployment time.
+If a secret is committed accidentally, it must be revoked and replaced immediately to avoid exposure.

+---

 ## What happens when things fail

-When parts of the infrastructure break, the system automatically shifts work to backup machines or routes to keep things running.
-Data issues may slow down writes or cause short delays, but the platform tries to protect data and stay usable.
+If infrastructure components fail or become unreachable, workloads shift to backup resources where possible.
-If failures stack up or backups can't keep up, customers may see slow responses or temporary service outages until recovery completes.
+Users may see slower responses or temporary outages while systems recover, depending on the severity of the failure.
+Product teams may pause releases until stability returns to prevent further impact.

 ---

 ## How rollback or recovery works

-When something goes wrong, we restore the last known stable infrastructure setup instead of fixing pieces one-by-one.
+When failures occur, the last known stable infrastructure state is restored instead of fixing components individually.
-The system then rebuilds or replaces broken parts automatically to match that stable state.
+Automation rebuilds or replaces affected resources to match that stable version across environments.
-If the restored state is outdated or missing recent changes, some services may briefly behave differently until updates are re-applied safely.
+Rollback keeps production working while updated changes are retested safely.

 ---

 ## Who is impacted by failure

-If the infrastructure breaks and backups can’t fully cover the load, customers may face slow responses or short outages.
-Product teams might need to pause new releases until the platform becomes stable again.

----

-## Risk if misused

-If someone adds application code or secrets in this repo, sensitive data could be exposed or the platform could behave unpredictably.
-Wrong changes here might break core infrastructure and make recovery harder during an outage.
-Keeping this repo focused only on infrastructure is important to avoid security leaks and prevent failures that affect everyone.
+Service interruptions can affect customers and delay releases.
+Internal teams may need to coordinate fixes, but protecting production availability remains the top priority.

 ---